Deep inside the temporal lobe of the brain, the hippocampus has a central role in our ability to remember, imagine and dream.

 At the same time, key emotional and memory-related structures of the brain are reactivated during REM sleep as we dream.
 This means that emotional memory reactivation is occurring in a brain free of a key stress chemical, which allows us to re-process upsetting memories in a safer, calmer environment.

-What part of the brain is most associated with sleep?
+What part of the brain is more active during sleep?

 Is dreaming good for your brain?